sfbrigade/datasci-earthquake/README.md

     This will:
     - Stop all services.
     - Remove the containers, but it will **not** delete volumes (so the database data will persist).

+    **Note:** If you want to start with a clean slate and remove all data inside the containers, run `docker-compose down -v`.

 ---